dumlutimuralp/antrea-packet-walks/part_c/README.md

 ![](2020-10-01_17-50-21.png)

 This flow will be matched against a flow entry in each OVS Table, processed top to bottom in each individual table, based on the priority value of the flow entry in the table.

+## 11.1 Classifier Table #0

+Table #0 on Worker 1 node is shown below. (again, just like as in Section 3.5.1)

+<pre><code>
+vmware@master:~$ kubectl exec -n kube-system -it antrea-agent-f76q2 -c antrea-ovs -- ovs-ofctl dump-flows br-int table=0 --no-stats
+ <b>cookie=0x1000000000000, priority=200,in_port="antrea-gw0" actions=load:0x1->NXM_NX_REG0[0..15],resubmit(,10)</b>
+ cookie=0x1000000000000, priority=200,in_port="antrea-tun0" actions=move:NXM_NX_TUN_METADATA0[28..31]->NXM_NX_REG9[28..31],load:0->NXM_NX_REG0[0..15],load:0x1->NXM_NX_REG0[19],resubmit(,30)
+ cookie=0x1030000000000, priority=190,in_port="coredns--3e3abf" actions=load:0x2->NXM_NX_REG0[0..15],resubmit(,10)
+ cookie=0x1030000000000, priority=190,in_port="antrea-o-830766" actions=load:0x2->NXM_NX_REG0[0..15],resubmit(,10)
+ cookie=0x1030000000000, priority=190,in_port="backend1-bab86f" actions=load:0x2->NXM_NX_REG0[0..15],resubmit(,10)
+ cookie=0x1030000000000, priority=190,in_port="frontend-a3ba2f" actions=load:0x2->NXM_NX_REG0[0..15],resubmit(,10)
+ cookie=0x1000000000000, priority=0 actions=drop
+vmware@master:~$
+</code></pre>

+This table is to classify the traffic by matching it on the ingress port and then setting the register NXM_NX_REG0[0..15] bits as following; "0" for tunnel, "1" for local gateway and "2" for local pod.

+The current flow came to OVS on antrea-gw0 port which is the local gateway.
+Hence it matches the **first** flow entry in the above output (which is highlighted).
+The first action in this flow entry is to set the register reg0[0..15] to "0x1" since the flow came from the local gateway.
+The second action in the same flow entry is to hand the flow over to Table 10 (resubmit(,10)).
+Hence next stop is Table 10.

+## 11.2 Spoofguard Table #10

+Table #10 on Worker 1 node is shown below. "nw_src" refers to the IP address and "dl_src" refers to the MAC address of the pod connected to the respective OF port.

+<pre><code>
+vmware@master:~$ kubectl exec -n kube-system -it antrea-agent-f76q2 -c antrea-ovs -- ovs-ofctl dump-flows br-int table=10 --no-stats
+ <b>cookie=0x1000000000000, table=10, priority=200,ip,in_port="antrea-gw0" actions=resubmit(,30)</b>
+ cookie=0x1000000000000, table=10, priority=200,arp,in_port="antrea-gw0",arp_spa=10.222.1.1,arp_sha=4e:99:08:c1:53:be actions=resubmit(,20)
+ cookie=0x1030000000000, table=10, priority=200,arp,in_port="coredns--3e3abf",arp_spa=10.222.1.2,arp_sha=f2:82:cc:96:da:bd actions=resubmit(,20)
+ cookie=0x1030000000000, table=10, priority=200,arp,in_port="antrea-o-830766",arp_spa=10.222.1.3,arp_sha=6e:9e:5a:3e:3f:e8 actions=resubmit(,20)
+ cookie=0x1030000000000, table=10, priority=200,arp,in_port="backend1-bab86f",arp_spa=10.222.1.47,arp_sha=f2:32:d8:07:e2:a6 actions=resubmit(,20)
+ cookie=0x1030000000000, table=10, priority=200,arp,in_port="frontend-a3ba2f",arp_spa=10.222.1.48,arp_sha=be:2c:bf:e4:ec:c5 actions=resubmit(,20)
+ cookie=0x1030000000000, table=10, priority=200,ip,in_port="coredns--3e3abf",dl_src=f2:82:cc:96:da:bd,nw_src=10.222.1.2 actions=resubmit(,30)
+ cookie=0x1030000000000, table=10, priority=200,ip,in_port="antrea-o-830766",dl_src=6e:9e:5a:3e:3f:e8,nw_src=10.222.1.3 actions=resubmit(,30)
+ cookie=0x1030000000000, table=10, priority=200,ip,in_port="backend1-bab86f",dl_src=f2:32:d8:07:e2:a6,nw_src=10.222.1.47 actions=resubmit(,30)
+ cookie=0x1030000000000, table=10, priority=200,ip,in_port="frontend-a3ba2f",dl_src=be:2c:bf:e4:ec:c5,nw_src=10.222.1.48 actions=resubmit(,30)
+ cookie=0x1000000000000, table=10, priority=0 actions=drop
+vmware@master:~$
+</code></pre>

+What this table does is verifying if the source IP and MAC of the the traffic matches the IP and MAC assigned to the Pod by Antrea CNI plugin during initial Pod connectivity.
+It implements this check both for IP and ARP traffic.

+Since the flow came from the antrea-gw0 interface, the flow matches the <b>first</b> flow entry in this table.
+The source IP of the current flow, which is coming from antrea-gw0 interface, is the backendsvc service IP, hence spoofguard does not do any checks in this instance.
+The only action specified in the first flow entry is handing the flow over to Table 30 (actions=goto_table:30).
+So next stop is Table 30.

+**Note :** Spoofguard does not do any checks for IP packets on the antrea-gw0 port.
+However it still checks the ARP flows on that port.
+The second flow entry in the table is used for that purpose.
+It basically checks the ARP flows sent by the antrea-gw0 interface to the local pods running on Worker1 node.

+## 11.3 ConntrackTable Table #30

+Table #30 on Worker 1 node is shown below.

+<pre><code>
+vmware@master:~$ kubectl exec -n kube-system -it antrea-agent-f76q2 -c antrea-ovs -- ovs-ofctl dump-flows br-int table=30 --no-stats cookie=0x1000000000000, table=30, priority=200,ip <b>actions=ct(table=31</b>,zone=65520)
+vmware@master:~$
+</code></pre>

+Conntrack table' s job is to start tracking all the traffic. ("ct" action means connection tracking) Any flow that goes through this table will be in "tracked" (trk) state.
+In generic networking security terms this functionality makes the OVS a stateful connection aware component.
+Flow then gets handed over to the next table which is Table 31; as seen in the "actions" section of the flow entry. (actions=ct(table=31,)) So next stop is Table 31.

+**Note :** Zone ID is explained [here](https://github.com/vmware-tanzu/antrea/blob/master/docs/ovs-pipeline.md#conntracktable-30) as "A ct_zone is simply used to isolate connection tracking rules.
+It is similar in spirit to the more generic Linux network namespaces, but ct_zone is specific to conntrack and has less overhead."

+## 11.4 ConnTrackState Table #31

+Table #31 on Worker 1 node is shown below.

+<pre><code>
+vmware@master:~$ kubectl exec -n kube-system -it antrea-agent-f76q2 -c antrea-ovs -- ovs-ofctl dump-flows br-int table=31 --no-stats cookie=0x1000000000000, table=31, priority=210,<b>ct_state=-new+trk</b>,ct_mark=0x20,ip,reg0=0x1/0xffff actions=resubmit(,40)
+ cookie=0x1000000000000, table=31, priority=200,<b>ct_state=-new+trk</b>,ct_mark=0x20,ip actions=load:0x4e9908c153be->NXM_OF_ETH_DST[],resubmit(,40)
+ cookie=0x1000000000000, table=31, priority=190,<b>ct_state=+inv+trk</b>,ip actions=drop
+ <b>cookie=0x1000000000000, table=31, priority=0 actions=resubmit(,40)</b>
+vmware@master:~$
+</code></pre>

+ConntrackState table processes all the flows that are in tracked state (basically which were handed over by the Conntrack table 30).
+The first and second flow entries shown above process the flows where the flow is NOT new AND tracked. (ct_state=-new means not new, +trk means being tracked) The third flow entry processes the flows where the respective flow is INVALID and TRACKED, basically it drops all those flows.

+The current flow is a tracked flow since it is the continuity of the previous flow which was from frontend pod to backendsvc service (explained in Section 8) Hence the current flow is not new and it also does not have the "ct_mark" set. ("ct_mark" was used for tracking service to backend pod communication back in Section 9 and 10)

+Hence the flow matches the <b>last entry</b> in the flow table highlighted above.
+Notice the action in the same flow entry is handing the flow over to the next table which is table 40 (resubmit(,40).
+So next stop is Table 40.

+## 11.5 DNAT Table #40

+Table #40 on Worker 1 node is shown below.

+<pre><code>
+vmware@master:~$ kubectl exec -n kube-system -it antrea-agent-f76q2 -c antrea-ovs -- ovs-ofctl dump-flows br-int table=40 --no-stats cookie=0x1040000000000, table=40, priority=200,ip,w_dst=10.96.0.0/12 actions=mod_dl_dst:4e:99:08:c1:53:be,load:0x2->NXM_NX_REG1[],load:0x1->NXM_NX_REG0[16],resubmit(,105)
+ cookie=0x1000000000000, table=40, priority=0 actions=resubmit(,50)
+vmware@master:~$
+</code></pre>

+This table in essence checks whether if the flow is destined to a Kubernetes service so that it can redirect the traffic to the antrea-gw0 on the Worker 1 node.

+The table has only two flow entries.
+The first flow entry checks whether if the destination IP of the flow is part of the service CIDR range configured in the cluster (which is 10.96.0.0/12); if it does, then certain actions are taken on the flow to steer the flow to the antrea-gw0 interface on the node.

+The destination IP of the current flow is frontend pod IP (10.222.1.48) and it does not fall into the service CIDR range in the first flow entry in Table 40.
+Hence it matches the second/last flow entry.
+That flow entry basically hands the over to Table 50 (actions=resubmit(,50)) .
+So next stop is Table 50.

+**Note :** In the OVS Pipeline diagram at Antrea Project' s Github repo, there are tables 45-49 before Table50.
+However those tables are in use only when ClusterNetworkPolicy (CNP) feature of Antrea is used.
+In this Antrea environment, CNP is not used.